vuejs/vuefire/docs/guide/realtime-data.md

 Notice how we rename `data` to whatever makes more sense for the context.

 ::: warning
 All of the properties that can be defined on the `Ref` are defined as [non-enumerable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) which means they won't be copied over when using the spread operator e.g. `const { data, ...rest } = useDocument(contactSource)`.
-This is to ensure they are completely ignored and do not cerate problems in other places like devtools.
+This is to ensure they are completely ignored and do not create problems in other places like devtools.
 :::

 ## VueFire additions